JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-collections.md

 The [`groupBy()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/group-by.html) function takes a lambda and returns a `Map`.
 In this map, each key is the lambda result, and the corresponding value is the `List` of elements on which this result is returned.

-Let’s group the messages by matching the specific words, for instance, "hello" and "bye".
+Let's group the messages by matching the specific words, for instance, "hello" and "bye".
-If message’s text does not contain any of the provided words, then you'll add it to a separate group called "other":
+If message's text does not contain any of the provided words, then you'll add it to a separate group called "other":

 ```kotlin
 @GetMapping("/groups")